swt-initiative31/.github/profile/README.md

 This organization serves as an umbrella for sharing data and insights on the work of this initiative, which, in particular, includes the collaborative work on prototypes.

+## What Achieved so Far?

+This organization contains different repositories with prototype implementations for different technologies.

+The [documents repository](https://github.com/swt-initiative31/documents) contains documentation of the progress and, in particular, of the results (including achievements, insights, risks) and an assessment for each of the investigated technologies.

 ## Contacts